Marthaquinram/seattle-code-301n26/class-08/README.md

 1. What is an API?

+- holds all the data we could ever need and sends it in a request object

 1. Why do we need a server?

+- a device that talks to the rest of the internet
+- it sends/recieves requests and responses
+- code in servers are easy to find through the browser, therefore, a server is a great place to store secret keys

 1. What do we keep in our .env file?

+- anything(values) we want confidential
+- store API keys
+- store other variables that will link to your server URL

 1. Nodemon will automatically detect changes that we make to all the files in our server, however, if we make a change to THIS file, we must restart nodemon for it to take affect.

+- Nodemon aka "No Demon"
+  - Runs your server and restarts it for you when you make changes
+    - the only exception is if you make a change to your `.env` file!
+  - Install it: `npm install --save-dev nodemon`
+    - `--save-dev` is just saving nodemon as a developer dependencies and not as a app dependency
+    - you can see it in package lock, its under a different object
+  - Start your server: `npx nodemon server.js`

 1. True or False: all API's require a key

+- False, not all APIs need a key!
+- Pokemon, Game of Thrones, Star Wars API don't need keys!

 1. To make an API call in the server using axios: